LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 _packs_.
 Collections of pack specifications are made available using _registries_.
 Registries can be local to a system, publicly shared, or private to a company (e.g. only available in a VPN).
 There is no concept of a central registry.
-Users decide which registries they trust and want to use and add them using their published URLs.
+Users can decide which registries they trust and want to use, and add them using their published URLs.
 The tool supports both pack checksums and signatures and takes several steps to sanitize registry and pack specifications.
-As other Logtalk developer tools, portability is a main goal.
-This tool can be used with any supported Prolog backend and run in both POSIX and Windows systems.
+As with other Logtalk developer tools, portability is a main goal.
+This tool can be used with any supported Prolog backend and run on both POSIX and Windows systems.
 Moreover, this tool can be used not only for handling Logtalk packs but also Prolog only packs, thus providing a solution for sharing portable resources between multiple systems.

 A list of public Logtalk and Prolog pack registries is available at:

 https://github.com/LogtalkDotOrg/pack-registries

-This tool is the beta stage of development.
+This tool is in the beta stage of development.
 Feedback is most welcome.

 Requirements